 Interns expand their understanding of how to plan for and provide effective instruction for English Learners and other students with linguistic needs.
-Topics include methods to build connections, support comprehensibility, and structure interaction; the acquisition and use of data to inform instruction, including support from specialists; the linguistic demands of CA State assessments; approaches to support vocabulary development; culturally responsive instruction; typical and atypical child development; psychological and societal influences; and the historical and legal context of bilingual education.
+Topics include research-based methods to address the needs of English Learners and to also build connections, support comprehensibility, and structure interaction; the acquisition and use of data to inform instruction, including support from specialists; the linguistic demands of CA State assessments; approaches to support vocabulary development; culturally responsive instruction; typical and atypical child development; and psychological and societal influences.